klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_childOperator <a id="subbridge_childOperator"></a>
-The `bridge.childOperator` returns the child operator account address.
+The `subbridge_childOperator` returns the child operator account address.

 **Parameters**